LPG Gas Car & LPG Conversion: How an LPG Gas Car Works – Autogas

 Liquid LPG is injected directly into the combustion chamber.

-The LPG instantly vaporises, cooling the combustion chamber fuel-air mixture during the compression stroke.
+The Autogas gas for cars instantly vaporises, cooling the combustion chamber fuel-air mixture during the compression stroke.

 This provides further performance and emission improvements.